faithman/Mac-env-setup/README.md

 #### Base Environments

 Base environments have a `.base` suffix before the extension and are intended to be __manually__ edited.
-Base environments rarely indicate specific versions for software, and are used to generate the versioned environments.
+The base environment specifies all the software to be installed.
+If new software packages are required they should be added to the base environment.

 * `primary-seq-env.base.yaml`
 * `py2.base.yaml`